 And—hey there, parents who are raising kids with disabilities and special needs of all sorts.
 I see you, too.
 How fun is it when you have to decline a party invitation because your child can’t skip physical therapy?
 Or, isn’t it a blast when you can’t attend parties at all because of the sensory overload they cause your child?
 Don’t forget the logistical nightmare of hoping your child’s special dietary needs are covered for the nearly endless parties this month.
 And let’s just spice it all up with increased anxiety for some of our kids due to the nearly constant schedule changes from all these extra parties, assemblies, rehearsals, and shows.
 Ho, ho, ho!
 Fun times.

 Can someone fill me in on just how many “magical” memories I’m supposed to be filling my family’s hearts with—and when I’m supposed to find the time to create them?
 Do Christmas cookies count as a nutritious dinner?
 Have I balanced gift-giving with gift-receiving?
 Have I wrapped my gifts in a Pinterest-worthy fashion?
 Did I remember to get a gift for everyone?
-(Side note: Do I have to get a gift for every therapist my child sees?)
-And speaking of gifts, have I taught my kids to appreciate this holy time of year or are we just another group of present-hungry, cookie-chowing bums who’d rather sing about Rudolph than Emmanuel?
+(Side question: Do I have to get a gift for every therapist my child sees?)
+And speaking of gifts, have I taught my kids to appreciate this holy time of year, or are we just another group of present-hungry, cookie-chowing bums who’d rather sing about Rudolph than Emmanuel?
 It’s the most wonderful time of the year, eh?

 Okay, enough sarcasm.
 It can feel great to let off some steam—but if we’re going to tackle the parenting guilt that seems to intensify itself every year around the holidays, then we need to put joking aside, deal with the feelings, create a strategy so we’ll accomplish what we decide is important for our family, and choose to live a life of peace and joy, no matter our circumstances.